Compute

 Templates

-When developing a real-time processing, single-task Flink SQL job, you can reference a script template.
+When developing a real-time processing, single-task Flink SQL job, you can use a public script template.
 For details about how to create a template, see Configuring a Template.
 For details about how to use a script template, see Using Script Templates and Parameter Templates.